hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

 ```
 python Example_Webcam_Pub.py
 ```
 On the other terminal, type in  `rostopic list`, and you should see *image_raw* listed below.
 Then try `rostopic echo /image_raw`, this will display the message on this topic in the terminal.
 You can always check what topic is available by this technique.
+To stop a running ROS script, simply press `ctrl+c`.

 ### ROS Subscriber
 The ROS script on the duckiebot contains a subscriber for motor command and a publisher for image acquisition.
 The motor command subscriber is `Duckiebot_Survey/catkin_ws/src/motor_control/src/motor_control.py` on the duckiebot side.
 This script is looks very similar to RR Drive Service because most part is the provided python class object.
 Inside the subscriber, there’s a function `listener()`, and this is the main part for ROS subscriber.